hoonkookshim0717/isonwebtoken/README.md

 console.log(payload);       // { user_id: 12345, user_name: 'Kil Dong Hong', isAdmin: true }
 ```

-> Inserting meta data(Data which does not appear on the payload, like expiration timestamp, etc) to the token is possible by this way, and you can set some kind of verification process here.
+> Inserting meta data(Data which does not appear on the payload, like expiration timestamp, etc) to the token is possible by setting setter function, and verifying the data is also possible by setting getter function.

-> There are some built-in functions to implement expiration.
+> There are some built-in functions to implement expiration, like expIn().

 ## 2. Usage